CallumJohnson/FactionsBridge/README.md

 ### JavaDocs

-To view the JavaDocs, visit the following website: http://javajobs.ni-vps.fr/factionsbridge/
+To view the JavaDocs, visit the following website: <redacted>

 ### Plugins which are supported.